-If there is no pre-existing refrigerant piping, when choosing a location, leave ample room for a wall hole (see Step 3: Drill Wall Hole for Connective Piping) for the signal cable and refrigerant piping that connect the indoor and outdoor units.
+If there is no pre-existing piping, when choosing a location, leave ample room for a wall hole (See Step 5: Drill Wall Hole for Connective Piping).
+Think about the path the signal cable and refrigerant piping may take and if drilling joists may be necessary.